 April 6, 2020 Forthcoming

 Reference - 188 Pages - 20 B/W Illustrations

 ISBN 9781482239928 - CAT# K23298

 For Instructors Request Inspection Copy

 For practitioners of policy, this book offers clarity of strategic thinking and introduces a new framework with which to perceive policy environments, identify and define goals, and organize strategies.
 For students, this book explores the skill and art in exercising leadership, encompassing both pragmatism and idealism.
-By learning and applying the techniques showcased, students will be equipped with a heightened awareness of policy domains, goal construction, and operational planning.
-Students in public sector studies will find this book of interest, including those studying political science, public administration, law, foreign affairs, international development, history, military sciences and similar majors.
+By learning and applying the showcased techniques, students will be equipped with a heightened awareness of policy domains, goal construction, and operational planning.
+Students in public-sector studies will find this book of interest, as will those studying political science, public administration, law, foreign affairs, international development, history, military sciences, and similar majors.
 The organizational perspective in strategy will also appeal to students in both business and non-profit sectors.

 Introduction: the ten lines of statecraft.
 Rationale.
 Foundation.
 Strategic domain.
 View line.
 Bottom line.
 Strategic goal.
 Finish line.
 Deadline.
 Pay line.
 Strategic plan.
 Frontline.
 Pathline.
 Backline.
 Pipeline.
 Storyline.
 Tools and techniques.
 Mece method.
 Memo styles.
 Content.
 Quality control.
 Conclusion.
 Appendix.
 Index.